SubspaceNet: Deep Learning-Aided Subspace Methods for DoA Estimation: Numerical Evaluation

 \subsubsection{\acs{ssn} Architecture}

 As detailed in Subsection~\ref{ssec:Architecture}, \acs{ssn} is comprised of a \ac{dnn} autoencoder with non-trainable preceding and subsequent processing.
-The auto-correlation features in \eqref{eqn:AutoCorr} are extracted for maximal lag of $\tau = \min(8,T-1)$.
+The auto-correlation features in \eqref{eqn:AutoCorr} are extracted for the value of the lag $\tau$, which is a hyper-parameter (set via manual tuning in our experiments), that is bounded by the number of observations, $\tau \le T-1$.
 The autoencoder architecture utilized is composed of three convolution layers, having $16$, $32$, and $64$ output channels, respectively.
 These are followed by three deconvolution layers with $32$, $16$, and $1$ output channels, respectively.
 The kernel size of each layer is set to $2\times2$.
 The output of the autoencoder is reshaped into a surrogate covariance via~\eqref{eqn:SurrogateCov} with $\epsilon = 1$.
 The overall number of trainable parameters is $41,761$.
 The architecture is trained using the Adam optimizer~\cite{kingma2014adam} with learning rate $\mu = 0.001$.
-For brevity, we use the abbreviated term {\em SubNet} for \acs{ssn} in the figure legends in the sequel.
+For brevity, we use the abbreviated term {\em SubNet} for \acs{ssn} in the legends of the figures.